ST. BARTHOLOMEW’S CHURCH,

 - Provide pledge information to the Budget and Finance Committee and the Stewardship Committee.

 3.2.
 CONVENTION DELEGATES – A convention delegate and an alternate convention delegate shall be elected each year at the annual parish meeting.
 These delegates shall attend the Convocation Regional Assembly and the Episcopal Diocese of Washington Convention, usually held in January, and report back at the annual parish meeting.

 ARTICLE VI – AMENDMENT OF BY-LAWS

-The By-Laws may be amended or changed at any regular or special meeting of the parish by a two-thirds vote, a quorum being present, provided a copy of the proposed amendment or change and an announcement of the date of the meeting has been emailed or mailed to each member of the parish at least thirty days prior to the meeting and notice of the amendment and meeting has been given for three Sundays prior to date of the meeting in the parish bulletin.
+The By-Laws may be amended or changed at any regular or special meeting of the parish by a 67 percent vote, a quorum being present, provided a copy of the proposed amendment or change and an announcement of the date of the meeting has been emailed or mailed to each member of the parish at least thirty days prior to the meeting and notice of the amendment and meeting has been given for three Sundays prior to date of the meeting in the parish bulletin.
 No amendment to the By-Laws may shorten the term of any individual who is a member of the vestry on the effective date of the amendment.